radicalsauce/js-beyond-basics/README.md

 These will be categorized into some form of logical order as the list grows.

-If you have a cool resource you think ought to be included, PRs are welcome.
+If you have a cool resource you think ought to be included, PRs are welcome - just let me know WHY you think the resource you're submitting is especially awesome.

 ## Event Loop
 * [Philip Roberts: What the heck is the event loop anyway? | JSConf EU 2014](https://www.youtube.com/watch?v=8aGhZQkoFbQ)